FreeMCB/FreeMCB328P/README.md

     <img src="assets/FreeMCB328P-Preview.png" width="300px" />
 </p>

+> Note: FreeMCB328P is still in experimental stage.

 ## Key Features

 - **ATmega328P Microcontroller**: The FreeMCB328P utilizes the Atmel ATmega328P microcontroller, a versatile 8-bit microcontroller with a 16 MHz clock speed.
 It offers 32 KB of flash memory, 2 KB of SRAM, and 1 KB of EEPROM, providing ample space for code and data storage.